msu-cmse-courses/cmse495-FS25/Seeking-Community_Partners.md

 Interested community partners are encouraged to contact Dr. Dirk Colbry (colbrydi@msu.edu) as far in advance as possible.
 An initial meeting will be scheduled to share more information and determine whether this opportunity is a good fit for the community partner’s interests and needs.

-In general, community partners who choose to move forward would work with the instructor to complete the following tasks during Fall 2024:
+In general, community partners who choose to move forward would work with the instructor to complete the following tasks during Summer Semester 2025:

 * Work with Dr. Colbry to develop an appropriate project description.
 * Prepare any necessary agreements for the project (e.g., expectations about intellectual property, non-disclosure agreements, software/hardware resources, data/information security restrictions)